nexmo-community/Nexmo-RTS-Voicebase/README.md

 ASR_CLIENT_KEY={VOICEBASE_CLIENT_KEY}
 ASR_CLIENT_SECRET={VOICEBASE_CLIENT_SECRET}
 ```

-# links to voicebase comming soon
+Then run `npm start` in this folder to begin the websocket, and navigate to the url on your browser

-finally, run `npm start` inside the `WS-node` folder, and navigate to the url on your browser
+Note, to run this locally, you will need 2 ngrok's running.
+One will be for the VAPI call, the other is for the websocket.